 #2: Use the internet to find help

 Not only can you delegate your writing assignment online – see here – but the internet is a great resource for finding the information you need.
 Through academic videos, online course guides, and perhaps even personal tuition from an online tutor, you have access to a wealth of material and support online.
 We came across Numerade, an excellent website that offers video solutions for difficult textbook questions relating to subjects such as maths and chemistry, for example.
 So if you’re struggling with trigonometry or dealing with mind-bending questions such as ccl4 polar or nonpolar on your chemistry course, you might want to bookmark this particular site.
+Consider an AP Physics Tutor because the consultation of a professional often helps you learn the crucial points, faster.
 Do the same for any other website that relates to the courses you are taking.

 #3: Take care of your body and mind